Historically, #mainstreaming politics exhibited a tendency to shift to the right during times of crisis

 The implementation of the #MakingHistory project involves several key steps:

 * Node Setup: Establishing archiving nodes, equipped with specialized templates for archiving and preserving content.
-These nodes allow users to contribute to the archive by selectively archiving hashtags and relevant content.
+These nodes allow people to contribute to the archive by selectively archiving hashtags and relevant content.

 * Collaborative Partnerships: Building partnerships with traditional archival institutions to ensure the long-term preservation and accessibility of archived content.
 These partnerships will involve sharing archived material and collaborating on preservation initiatives to ensure the sustainability of the archive.